When I first started my service based business, I really didn’t have a clue what tools or resources I would need.

 Click here to learn more about how and why I became a Pinterest VA.

-I’m going to share a few of the tools I learned from that course, as well as several more I’ve discovered on my own and love.
+I’m going to share a few of the tools I learned from that course, as well as several more I’ve discovered on my own and love using.

 I’ll start with the very basics, the actual must haves.
 Then list more tools that to me have become essential, and make running my service based business easy and fun!